mSewaha/usvisa-appointment-checker/README.md

-# US Visa appointment (Canada) checker
+# US Visa appointment checker

-The script automates the visa appointment checking.
+A script that automates checking for US visa appointments, and sends an email notifcation when early appointments are available.

-Note: This tool can only be used for checking the US visa appointment in US Canada consulates.
+Note: This tool can only be used for checking the US visa appointment in Canada & UK(London only) consulates.

 ## Status of the project
 This is not a scalble/maintainable solution since it has been built in a very short time-frame.
 It is for personal use only!